Results Index

 None of Germany's kickers had ever taken a penalty in a major tournament.

-Unlike England's quarter-final with Spain, where there were no clear chances in extra time, the incentive of winning the semi-final with a 'sudden-death' golden goal was enough to prompt both sides to attack.
-Darren Anderton hit the post in only the third minute of the extra period and the rebound went straight into the arms of Kopke.
-Three minutes later, Seaman turned Moller's shot over the bar and the tension reached unbearable proportions after a further three minutes, as Paul Gascoigne was agonisingly close to slotting Shearer's cross into an empty net.
+Unlike England's quarter-final with Spain, where there were no clear chances in extra-time, the incentive of winning the semi-final with a 'sudden-death' 'golden goal' was enough to prompt both sides to attack.
+Darren Anderton hit the post in only the third minute of the extra period and the rebound went straight into the arms of Köpke.
+Three minutes later, Seaman turned Möller's shot over the bar and the tension reached unbearable proportions after a further three minutes, as Paul Gascoigne was agonisingly close to slotting Shearer's cross into an empty net.
 It was a miss which would surely haunt him for the rest of his career.
 He was inches away from the touch which would certainly have put England into the final.
 Germany responded in the second half, with Ziege shooting narrowly wide, as Seaman came out to challenge him.

 The Shootout (England first)

-1-0 Shearer side-footed, with his right foot, into the top right corner as Kopke dived the wrong way.
+1-0 Shearer side-footed, with his right foot, into the top right corner as Köpke dived the wrong way.

 1-1 Häßler side-footed, with his right foot, and the ball spun into the bottom left corner, via the inside side-netting, as Seaman dived the right way but had no chance of reaching it.

-2-1 Platt side-footed, with his right foot, rising up to the right corner, just above Kopke's right hand, as the 'keeper edged off his line just before the kick was taken.
+2-1 Platt side-footed, with his right foot, rising up to the right corner, just above Köpke's right hand, as the 'keeper edged off his line just before the kick was taken.

 2-2 Strunz side-footed, with his right foot, and the ball spun into the top left corner, as Seaman took a step off his line before the ball was kicked, but dived the wrong way.

-3-2 Pearce side-footed, with his left foot, into the bottom left corner, as Kopke dived the other way.
+3-2 Pearce side-footed, with his left foot, into the bottom left corner, as Köpke dived the other way.

 3-3 Reuter side-footed, with his right foot, rising up to the right of centre, as Seaman dived to meet it, but the ball just glanced off his right hand and continued into the net.

-4-3 Gascoigne side-footed, with his right foot, into the top right corner, hitting the inside side-netting first, as Kopke dived the wrong way after taking a step off his line before the kick was taken.
+4-3 Gascoigne side-footed, with his right foot, into the top right corner, hitting the inside side-netting first, as Köpke dived the wrong way after taking a step off his line before the kick was taken.

 4-4 Ziege side-footed, with his left foot, and the ball spun into the top right corner, via the inside side-netting, as Seaman again took a step off his line before the ball was kicked, but had no chance of reaching it.

-5-4 Sheringham side-footed, with his right foot, rising up to the right corner, as Kopke took two steps off his line before the kick was taken and still dived the wrong way.
+5-4 Sheringham side-footed, with his right foot, rising up to the right corner, as Köpke took two steps off his line before the kick was taken and still dived the wrong way.

 5-5 Kuntz side-footed, with his left foot, rising up to the right corner, whilst Seaman dived the wrong way.

-Southgate side-footed, with his right foot, low to the left of the 'keeper and Kopke dived to block it with his right hand.
+Southgate side-footed, with his right foot, low to the left of the 'keeper and Köpke dived to block it with his right hand.

-5-6 Moller shot right-footed, straight down the middle, rising upwards, as Seaman dived to the left.
+5-6 Möller shot right-footed, straight down the middle, rising upwards, as Seaman dived to the left.

 If Southgate had scored, who would have taken England's seventh penalty?

 England's first five kickers were, undoubtedly, the most prolific in front of goal and the first four had all been successful from the spot, four days earlier.
-All the outfield players that remained, after Southgate, (captain Adams, Anderton, Ince and McManaman) had scored at club level that season and only McManaman had yet to score for England.
-Tony Adams had scored from the spot during Arsenal's successful European Cup-Winners Cup semi-final shootout, the previous year, but the other three had never hit the net from twelve yards.
-Ince and McManaman were both to prove, in later years, that they were not the best penalty takers, Ince, to England's cost in the 1998 World Cup and McManaman, for Real Madrid, in 2000.
+All of the outfield players that remained, after Southgate, (captain Adams, Anderton, Ince and McManaman) had scored at club level that season and only McManaman had yet to score for England.
+Tony Adams had scored from the spot during Arsenal's successful UEFA Cup Winners' Cup semi-final shootout, the previous year, but the other three had never hit the net from twelve yards.
+Ince and McManaman were both to prove, in later years, that they were not the best penalty takers; Ince, to England's cost in the 1998 World Cup and McManaman, for Real Madrid, in 2000.
 England's goalkeeper, David Seaman had taken a penalty for Arsenal in a shootout at Wembley, in the 1993 F.A.
 Charity Shield, but his weak effort was saved.

 Why did England lose?

 When England faced Germany, for once, they had the more experienced penalty takers.
 They had even grown in confidence after their quarter-final success.
 Unlike the 1990 World Cup semi-final, where England had matched West Germany up until the kicks, England had the edge over their rivals during the game, created the best chances in extra-time and relished the shootout.
-Germany, after all, were without their talisman, Klinsmann and two of their kickers would not be eligible for the final.
+Germany, after all, were without their talisman, Klinsmann, and two of their kickers would not be eligible for the final.
 The first ten kicks were an exhibition of the perfect penalty.
 Only David Seaman managed to get the slightest touch to one of the kicks.
-Kopke dived the wrong way for four of them.
+Köpke dived the wrong way for four of them.
 Three of the kicks spun into the inner side-netting first, a technique later mastered by Zinedine Zidane, and guaranteed to be beyond the reach of any 'keeper.
 Even the Germans, without previous experience in this situation, were able to match the achievements of their predecessors, with ice-cool execution, such that even the previously expert Seaman could not stop any of them.
 Both 'keepers attempted to step off the line on occasion, as they desperately tried to find a way of getting nearer to the ball, but all to no avail.

 In a contest such as this, the difference between winning and losing was, inevitably, going to be small.
 It would appear that after the first ten kicks had been taken, there was less confidence lower down the ranks.
 The first ten kickers were all supremely confident and knew exactly what they had to do.
 Unfortunately, the next two produced very poor kicks and it was here where the luck finally decided the winners and losers.
 Gareth Southgate had reportedly been keen to take the next kick, something which all coaches hope for when the pressure is on.
-He was incredibly brave to step up ahead of more experienced and attack-minded players, especially as an entire nation sat transfixed, mesmerised by the drama and it was unbelievable that he had missed his one and only previous penalty.
+He was incredibly brave to step up ahead of more experienced and attack-minded players, especially as an entire nation sat transfixed, mesmerised by the drama, and it was unbelievable that he had missed his one and only previous penalty.
 Nevertheless, he must have been confident, but even his mother asked him why he hadn't belted it!
-It was ironic that Kopke did not have to leave his line early to save Southgate's effort, after taking two steps before Sheringham had connected with England's previous spot-kick.
-Kopke was undoubtedly lucky, for he did not have the intimidating presence that Illgner had in 1990, but he had saved two penalties in the tournament and both had been woeful efforts.
+It was ironic that Köpke did not have to leave his line early to save Southgate's effort, after taking two steps before Sheringham had connected with England's previous spot-kick.
+Köpke was undoubtedly lucky, for he did not have the intimidating presence that Illgner had in 1990, but he had saved two penalties in the tournament and both had been woeful efforts.
 The tragedy for England, was that the kick which sent Germany through to the final, was also poor.
-Andreas Moller did not show any of the finesse of the previous German kickers and just hammered the ball straight down the middle.
+Andreas Möller did not show any of the finesse of the previous German kickers and just hammered the ball straight down the middle.
 England were visibly deflated by Southgate's miss.
-Seaman too, looked disappointed, and probably expected Moller's kick to be as unreachable as the previous five.
+Seaman too, looked disappointed, and probably expected Möller's kick to be as unreachable as the previous five.
 There wasn't much more that England could have done to win this shootout.
 It all came down to the quality of the volunteer sixth kickers.
-Southgate picked the wrong option, Moller seized the opportunity and it was all over in a flash.
+Southgate picked the wrong option, Möller seized the opportunity and it was all over in a flash.

 After this defeat, people began to wonder why Germany always won shootouts and England didn't.
 A commonly-held belief was that players needed to practice penalties more, so that it became second nature.
 This theory is not supported by the fact that so many regular penalty takers have missed in shootouts.
 Glenn Hoddle, nevertheless, insisted that England would practice their penalties before and during the 1998 World Cup.
 England lost in a minor tournament on penalties on the eve of the World Cup and then lost to Argentina in the World Cup on a penalty shootout.